Foundations of Education

 • plenary sessions with the instructor, course coordinator, and guest speakers

-• live seminars with TAs and other students
+• in-person seminars with TAs and other students

 • online forum discussions which address key concepts and educational debates